hapijs/hapi/docs/Reference.md

           To turn off all console debug messages set it to `false`.
     - `load` - process load monitoring (stored under `pack.load` when enabled) where:
         - `sampleInterval` - the frequency of sampling in milliseconds.
 Defaults to `0` (no sampling).
+    - `files` - defines the behavior for serving static resources using the built-in route handlers for files and directories:
+        - `etagsCacheMaxSize` - sets the maximum number of file etag hash values stored in the cache.
+Defaults to `10000`.

 ```javascript
 var Hapi = require('hapi');